 A natural disaster or extreme weather can disrupt communication channels.
 In such a chaotic situation, your mobile phones and tablets will be essential to keeping in touch with family and staying updated on response and recovery efforts.
-Here are a few things you can do ahead of the storm to make sure you can stay informed and connected.
+Here are a few emergency service apps to download and things to can do to stay informed and connected.

 Download emergency service apps.

 Emergency service apps give you access to important resources.
 The Hurricane Disaster App from the American Red Cross allows you to monitor hurricane conditions in your local area, throughout the storm track, and let others know you are safe even if the power is out.
 It’s free and available in the App Store or on Google Play.
 The FEMA mobile app allows you to get real-time alerts for up to five locations nationwide, locate emergency shelters, and connect with FEMA to register for disaster assistance online.
 It’s also free for Apple and Android devices.

 Ensure all devices and backup chargers plugged in as long as you have power.
 If you’re preparing to evacuate, ensure your devices are 100% charged before you leave.
 When you’re on the road, use mobile chargers in the care and only use your cell phone only for emergency calls or updates.
 Get more tips on prepping your mobile devices here.

 If you want to save your mobile phone battery on the road, use your car radio.
 You can find your local station that’s broadcasting weather alerts and preset it on your vehicle ahead of time.
 Here’s a search tool to find the best station for you.

 Purchase an emergency weather radio with hand crank power.

 If all other technology fails, a hand crank power radio can be an excellent last resort to stay connected during a storm.
 You will ensure that you’re able to receive all weather updates and news, and some new models can even charge your devices.

 HOW TO HELP FAMILY STAY CONNECTED DURING A STORM

 Create a texting phone tree.